Larsvanderlaan/causalGLM-depreciated-/README.md

 ## Parametric, Semiparametric, Nonparametric models and future goals.

 Semiparametric models and estimation has been studied for a really long time by a lot of really smart people (Bickel et al., 1993).
 It is a rich field with numerous applications.
 The motivation of semiparametric models is to only assume a parametric model for what you care and know something about and leave the rest nonparametric.
 Amazingly, the semiparametric models implemented here don't even come at a noticable loss in efficiency/power relative to their parametric counterparts.
-They provide estimates that are just as interpretable as those in parametric models (coefficients) but have substantially less bias.
-This is especially important in observational studies where incorrect parametric models can be extremely misleading (do a nice simulation with a couple confounding mechanisms (e.g. informative missingness).
+They provide estimates that are just as interpretable as those in parametric models (coefficients) but have substantially less bias in many settings.
+This is especially important in observational studies where incorrect parametric models can be very misleading (do a nice simulation with a couple confounding mechanisms (e.g. informative missingness)).

 One goal of this package is to have the long-said quote "parametric models are all wrong but some are useful" be rejected and replaced with
 1. "Parametric models are all wrong and are all useless"